Mustafamegahed20/mustafamegahed20/README.md

 - :school: I am a Junior Biomedical Engineering at Cairo University

+- 👯 I’m looking to collaborate on Machine Learning and Deep Learning Projects

 - 🌱 I’m currently learning **Django and Data Science**

 - 👨‍💻 All of my projects are available at [https://github.com/Mustafamegahed20](https://github.com/Mustafamegahed20)